Fact check: Trump's previous misstatements on immigration, the border and the wall

 Claim: Existing border wall sections caused "illegal traffic" to decline.

-The facts: This claim needs more context — and again, no new sections of "wall" have been built.
+The facts: This claim needs more context, and no new sections of "wall" have been built.

 Trump has pointed to accurate data — such as the fact that illegal traffic dropped 92 percent after border fencing was constructed in San Diego in 1992 — to back up his calls for a border wall.
 The numbers appear to be correct, albeit cherry-picked.
 They also require context: Traffic dropped 92 percent there over 23 years amid a border-wide trend of fewer border crossings.
 What's more, he’s celebrating the wins of past administrations and the kind of border fencing he's long said was not enough.